 Spotting a bear while hiking is both a beautiful and terrifying experience at the same time.
 On one hand, bears are absolutely incredible creatures to view in the wild.
 On the other hand, bears can be dangerous.
 Luckily, attacks are rare.
 This guide explains how to avoid bears while hiking or camping in bear country.
-We’ll also share some bear safety tips to help you stay safe if you do encounter a bear.
-We’ll cover trip planning, food storage, bear spray, different types of bears, bear behavior, and much more.
+I’ll also share some bear safety tips to help you stay safe if you do encounter a bear.
+This guide covers trip planning, food storage, different types of bears, bear behavior, and much more.
 This guide focuses on bear safety in North America.

 - Planning a Trip in Bear Country- Research to do before your trip and gear to pack.

 - How to Avoid Bears- Safety tips for hiking, cycling, and camping in bear country.

 - How to Store Food in Bear Country- Food handling and storage safety.